Essentials of effective upward communication

 - Arranging proper grievance handling procedures: The superiors should be attentive towards the message of their subordinates.
 If they find any genuine grievance, it should be resolved promptly.

 - Changing autocratic attitudes: Autocratic behaviors of the superiors compel their subordinates to be only listener, which make the upward communication impossible.
-Therefore, to make upward communication successful, the managers should give up their autocratic attitudes.
+Therefore, to make upward communication successful, managers should give up their autocratic attitudes.

 Causes of distortion of message in the upward communication channel